spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/1-polyglot-python-processor.md

 # Python Stream Processor

-The example code illustrates how to run a Python script, in the role of a processor within an Data Flow Stream.
+The example code illustrates how to run a Python script, as a processor within an Data Flow Stream.

-In this guide we will package the Python script as a Docker image and deploy to Kubernetes.
+In this guide, we will package the Python script as a Docker image and deploy to Kubernetes.
 Apache Kafka will be used as the messaging middleware.
-One could also deploy to the `Local` platform.
 The docker image will be registered in Data Flow as an application of the type `Processor`.

-The recipe creates a text processing, Stream pipeline, that receives text messages over HTTP, delegates the text processing to a Python script registered as Data Flow processor and prints the output in a log.
-The Python script reverses the input text is the `reverestring` command line argument is set to true or pass the message unchanged otherwise.
+The guide demonstrates a text processing streaming data pipeline.
+It receives text-messages over HTTP, delegates the text processing to a Python script registered as Data Flow processor, and the result is printed to the logs.
+The Python script reverses the input text if the `reversestring` property is set to true; otherwise, the resulting message remains unchanged.

 The following diagram shows the text-reversing processing pipeline.